Rohan Davey: Professional career

-Davey was rated the fourth best quarterback in the 2002 NFL Draft by NFLDraftScout.com.
+Davey was rated the fourth best quarterback in the 2002 NFL draft by NFLDraftScout.com.

 National Football League

-Davey was selected by the New England Patriots coming off a record-setting career at LSU, taken in the fourth round as the 117th pick of the 2002 NFL Draft (Davey was the 6th quarterback taken in the 2002 NFL Draft, behind David Carr of Fresno State, Joey Harrington of Oregon, Patrick Ramsey of Tulane, Josh McCown of Sam Houston, and David Garrard of East Carolina).
+Davey was selected by the New England Patriots coming off a record-setting career at LSU, taken in the fourth round as the 117th pick of the 2002 NFL draft (Davey was the 6th quarterback taken in the 2002 NFL Draft, behind David Carr of Fresno State, Joey Harrington of Oregon, Patrick Ramsey of Tulane, Josh McCown of Sam Houston, and David Garrard of East Carolina).

 While still with the Patriots, Davey showed potential in 2004 playing in NFL Europe.
 He had a record-setting season, was named "Player of the Year", and won the World Bowl with the Berlin Thunder.

 Upon returning to the Patriots, he lost his back-up job to Doug Flutie and lost the third-string slot, losing that job to 7th-round pick Matt Cassel.
 He was subsequently released by the Patriots on August 29, 2005.

 On September 28, 2005, Davey signed with the Arizona Cardinals as the quarterback behind Kurt Warner, Josh McCown, and John Navarre.
 On August 28, 2006, he was released.

 Arena Football League

 Davey was signed by the Arena Football League's New York Dragons on October 26, 2006.
 He played in his first career game on March 4, 2007, replacing an ineffective Leon Murray at the start of the second half.
-He finished the game having completed 12-of-21 passes for 131 yards, one touchdown and two INTs.
+He finished the game having completed 12-of-21 passes for 131 yards, one touchdown and two interceptions.
 Following this game, he was named the Dragons' starting quarterback.
 Davey was waived in 2008, and signed a contract with the Cleveland Gladiators on April 3 of that year.
 He was released when the league went bankrupt.
 After sitting out for five seasons, Davey returned in 2013 as a member of the San Antonio Talons.

 Personal life

 Davey is the cousin of football player Trevon Coley.

+In April 2023, Davey was named the new head football coach at Ascension Christian High School in Gonzales, Louisiana.
+He resigned from the position in February 2025.